tietoevry-infra-as-code/terraform-azurerm-mssql-db/examples/README.md

 This module uses the tool slqcmd as a local provisioner to connect and inject the SQL initialization.
 To enable this feature set the argument `initialize_sql_script_execution = true` and use `sqldb_init_script_file` argument to provide the path to SQL script.

-> #### Note: To run this utility from your desktop, to create SQL database schema using SQL script requires firewall rule.
-Allow access to Azure services can be enabled by setting `start_ip_address` and `end_ip_address` to `0.0.0.0` and add your machine public IP to SQL firewall rules to run this feature else this will fail to run and exit the terraform plan.
+> #### *Note: To run this utility from your desktop, to create SQL database schema using SQL script requires firewall rule.
+Allow access to Azure services can be enabled by setting `start_ip_address` and `end_ip_address` to `0.0.0.0` and add your machine public IP to SQL firewall rules to run this feature else this will fail to run and exit the terraform plan.*

-> #### Note: Enabling `extended_auditing_policy` and `threat_detection_policy` features on SQL servers and database going to create a storage account to keep all audit logs.
+> #### *Note: Enabling `extended_auditing_policy` and `threat_detection_policy` features on SQL servers and database going to create a storage account to keep all audit logs.
 Log retention policy to be configured to keep the size within limits for this storage account.
-Note that this module creates resources that can cost money.
+Note that this module creates resources that can cost money.*

+> #### *Note: If you prefer private endpoints feature, firewall rules are not relevant.
+However, this module can support both the Public and Private availability of the Database.
+Disable the firewall rules, in case you want to create the database using private endpoints only.*

 ## Module Usage